code16/sharp/docs/guide/building-entity-list.md

 Here is the full list of available methods:

-- each item of our list is identified by an attribute `id` (this is the default value);
-- the list is meant to allow search to the user, meaning Sharp will display a search text input and process its content to fill the `EntityListQueryParams` instance (see above);
-- the list must be sorted by "name", meaning that the `EntityListQueryParams $queryParams` instance will be filled with this default value;
-- and finally, the list is paginated, .

 - `configureInstanceIdAttribute(string $instanceIdAttribute)`: define this if the id attribute of an instance is not `id`
 - `configureReorderable(ReorderHandler|string $reorderHandler)`: allow instances to be rearranged;